IQ-Solutions/iq_uswds/README.md

    1. `nvm use` - This will install and switch to the necessary version of Node and NPM.
    2. `npm ci` - This will install the necessary node modules
    3. `npm run copy:uswds` - This will copy the USWDS font, js, and icons to the base theme asset folder

+You have installed the IQ_USWDS theme and have copied the required USWDS files needed.
+The next step is dependent on whether on what you are trying to achieve.
+You can start a completely new USWDS based theme **OR** you can update an existing theme.

+ ## Create New Theme
+ If you are wanting to create a new theme, follow the instructions below.
+If you are wanting to update an existing theme skip this section and go to Update Existing Theme.

+ ## Update Exsisting Theme

 4. Copy the following files and directories into your existing sub theme folder
     *  __subtheme.fractal.config.js__ - Rename this __*fractal.config.js* in your subtheme__.
       * You will need to modified the path pointing to the IQ USWDS base theme to match your directory structure.